cocktailinsights/blog/_posts/2016-04-8-Growing our betalist with BetaList.markdown

 ---
 layout:     post
 title:      "Growing our betalist with BetaList"
-subtitle:   "How Betalist made it easy for us to get beta users"
+subtitle:   "How BetaList made it easy for us to get beta users"
 date:       2016-04-8 10:00:00
 author:     "Ben Kissi"
 header-img: "img/social1.jpg"